Spatial SQL app

 .

-Load data from files¶
+Load data from text files¶

 Assume we have a WKT file, namely usa-county.tsv